 Everyone knows that abs and good skin are made in the kitchen, but there’s more to life than turmeric shots and a bowl full of mesclun.
+Also in Singapore there is a large variety of plant-based restaurants.
 Eating plant-based meals have gained prominence over the years, not only because it’s more environmentally sustainable in the long run, but also for its many obvious health benefits.

 Healthy eating has never been more celebrated, so whether you’re just looking to eat more greens or have dietary restrictions, here are the best plant-based restaurants in town that pack a whole lot of flavour into their offerings.